 Lezyne offers a range of seal kits and spares should you need to service your pump or wish to fit different valve heads, extenders or hoses.

 A simple switch on the gauge allows you to transfer between charge and inflate mode, releasing the charged air from the booster.
-The big gauge is mounted to the top of the booster making it easy to read while using the pump.
+The big gauge is mounted to the top of the booster making it easier to read while using the pump.

 The head uses Topeak's Smarthead technology to adapt to any valve type without the need to change any parts.
 A 152cm hose allows you to reach your valves easily, even if the bike is mounted in a work stand.